Escape response: Flight zone

 Flight zone, flight initiation distance and escape distance are interchangeable terms which refer to the distance needed to keep an animal under the threshold that would trigger a startle response.

-A flight zone can be circumstantial, because a threat can vary in size (individually or in group number).
+A flight zone can be circumstantial because a threat can vary in size (individually or in group number).
 Overall, this distance is the measure of an animal's willingness to take on risks.
 This differentiates a flight zone from personal distance an animal prefers and social distance (how close other species are willing to be).

 An applicable analogy would be a reactive dog.
 When the flight zone is large, the dog will maintain an observant stance, but a startle response will not occur.
 As the threatening stimuli moves forward and decreases the flight zone, the dog will exhibit behaviors that fall into a startle or avoidance response.

 Avoidance response

 The avoidance response is a form of negative reinforcement which is learned through operant conditioning.
 This response is usually beneficial, as it reduces risk of injury or death for animals, also because it is an adaptive response and can change as the species evolves.
 Individuals are able to recognize certain species or environments that need to be avoided, which can allow them to increase the flight distance to ensure safety.

 When scared, octopus release ink to distract their predators enough that they can burrow into a safe area.
 Another example of avoidance is the fast-start response in fish.
-They are able to relegate musculoskeletal control which allows them to withdraw from the environment with the threatening stimuli.
+They can relegate musculoskeletal control which allows them to withdraw from the environment with the threatening stimuli.
 It is believed that the neural circuits have adapted over time to more quickly react to a stimulus.
 Interestingly, fish that keep to the same groups will be more reactive than those who are not.